GameDevCoder/portfolio/_clients/cavia.md

 #### Procedural Effects

 Procedural effects are created dynamically with mathematics and geometry at runtime.
 I worked on creating a trail effect for the attack motion of a wolf enemy.
 It was created using mathematical splines and cylinder tubes.
-The size and length as well as the color and the alpha of the effect would change over time in relation to the wolf's position and speed in the game.
+The size and length as well as the color and the alpha of the trail effect would change over time in relation to the wolf's position and speed in the game.

 &nbsp;